yumma-lib/yumma-css-intellisense/README.md

 ## Get started

-Yumma CSS Intellisense is designed to make your Visual Studio Code development experience more enjoyable by providing advanced features such as completion and hover information.
-The extension is available from the Visual Studio Code Marketplace.
+Yumma CSS Intellisense is designed to make your Visual Studio Code development experience more enjoyable.
+Get [Yumma CSS Intellisense from the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=yumma-css.yumma-css-intellisense).

-## General features
+## What's in the box?

 - **Completions:** Helpful completions while you do your typing.
 - **Hoverings:** Inspect the CSS behind the Yumma CSS classes.

 ## Community

-If you have questions or want to stay updated on our projects, here are some ways to connect with us:
+Here are some ways you can get in touch with us:

 - Subscribe to our [YouTube](https://www.youtube.com/@yummacss) channel.
 - Join our [Discord](https://discord.gg/CGw5vyqmQ6) server.